 Source: ICC International Maritime Bureau.
 Encoding of piracy events by William Moreto.

-As long as there has been trade, there has been an incentive to plunder the valuable commodities transiting along long distance maritime trade routes.
+As long as there has been trade, there has been an incentive to plunder the valuable commodities transiting along long-distance maritime trade routes.
 The conventional response was for ships to travel in convoys, escorted by military ships if the trade was of sizable value, with merchant ships commonly being armed.
 As most navigation was taking place along the coasts, this presented ample opportunities for merchant ships to be boarded by pirates.
 The evolution of maritime piracy and its hot spots marks the ebbs and flows of global trade.
 Prior to the 15th century, most piracy was taking place along the routes leading to East and Southeast Asia from the Middle East.
-The colonial era with the Spanish conquest of Latin America and the repatriation of the wealth of the colonies incited piracy in the Caribbean from the 16 to the 19 centuries.
+The colonial era, with the Spanish conquest of Latin America and the repatriation of the wealth of the colonies, incited piracy in the Caribbean from the 16 to the 19 centuries.
 The emergence of Great Britain as a global maritime power led to a substantial decline in piracy as the global interests of the British Empire were being actively protected by its navy.
-By the 20th century, piracy became a marginal activity as ships became bigger and faster (more difficult to board), most of the commercial navigation taking place in the high seas (more difficult to spot and intercept) and as the cargo being carried shifted to bulk or break bulk, which could no longer be easily hauled away.
+By the 20th century, piracy became a marginal activity as ships became bigger and faster (more difficult to board), most of the commercial navigation took place on the high seas (more difficult to spot and intercept), and as the cargo being carried shifted to bulk or break bulk, which could no longer be easily hauled away.

 Piracy tends to take place in international waters, which creates a problem of jurisdiction.
-The most common piracy strategies involve boarding the ship to steal from the crew or the passengers, abducting the crew and/or the ship and ask for a ransom from the shipping company (which is more than often paid) and stealing the cargo (or sometimes even the whole ship) and selling it on the black market.
+The most common piracy strategies involve boarding the ship to steal from the crew or the passengers, abducting the crew and/or the ship and asking for a ransom from the shipping company (which is more than often paid), and stealing the cargo (or sometimes even the whole ship) and selling it on the black market.